leeping/geomeTRIC/docs/source/options.rst

 Depending on the quality of individual optimization steps, the trust radius can be increased from its current value up to the ``--tmax`` value, or it can be decreased down to a minimum value.

-The minimum trust radius cannot be user-set; its value is ``0.0`` for transition state and MECI jobs, and the smaller of the ``drms`` convergence criteria and ``1.2e-3`` for energy minimizations.
-The purpose of the minimum trust radius is to prevent unpredictable behavior when the trust radius becomes extremely small (e.g. if the step is so small that the energy change is smaller than the SCF convergence criteria).

 ....

 ``--skip [yes/no]``

-Setting it to ``yes`` will skip Hessian updates that will introduce negative eigenvalues.
+Setting it to ``yes`` will skip Hessian updates that would introduce negative eigenvalues instead of resetting it.
+By default, it will reset the Hessian when negative Hessian eigenvalues are detected.

 ....